Check out what we've been up to in May 2022

 Invasive ant hunt

-A team of Yellow Crazy Ant Community Taskforce volunteers and Wet Tropics Management Authority staff from their Yellow Crazy Ant Eradication Program joined forces to survey a section in Kuranda.
-We split into two teams, and each took one side of the creek.
-The vegetation was thick, the creek bank was slippery, and the terrain steep in some areas.
+A team of Yellow Crazy Ant Community Taskforce volunteers and Wet Tropics Management Authority staff from their Yellow Crazy Ant Eradication Program joined forces to survey a section of Jumrum Creek in Kuranda.
+We split into two teams, and each took one side each of the creek.
+The vegetation was thick, the creek bank was slippery and the terrain steep in some areas.
 We laid out a lure of jam and cat food mixed together every 5m and marked with a pink flag.
 We also laid out two lines of sausage lure to check for electric ants.
 After a morning tea break of yummy treats from Sprout Café, we went back to check the lures.
-No invasive ants were found on this section of the creek, however, electric ants have been found by Biosecurity Queensland further upstream prior to our survey.
-The endemic and critically endangered Kuranda tree frog is found in many creeks that run into the Barron River and yellow crazy ants threaten to wipe out these frog populations if not found.
+No invasive ants were found on this section of creek, however electric ants have been found by Biosecurity Queensland further upstream prior to our survey.
+The endemic and critically endangered Kuranda tree frog is found in many creeks that run into the Barron River and yellow crazy ants threaten to wipe out these frog populations if not found and treated early.
 Ongoing surveys will continue in Kuranda tree frog habitat.
 Stay tuned for upcoming dates.

 Russett Park update